Danny McManus: Hamilton Tiger-Cats

-McManus turned 38 during the 2003 CFL season, and the retirement talk was coming in hard.
-It would be hard for it not to, however, as the Tiger-Cats were one of the worst teams in Canadian football history that year.
+McManus turned 38 during the 2003 CFL season and there was speculation he might retire following the season.
+The Tiger-Cats were one of the worst teams in Canadian football history that year.
 Despite starting fifteen games, McManus threw for only 2,869 yards, snapping his record streak of consecutive 4,000-yard seasons at eight.
 McManus might have been hurt by the loss of preferred target Darren Flutie to retirement.
-The Tiger-Cats finished 1–17, with the only bright spot being an overtime victory over the Saskatchewan Roughriders.
+The Tiger-Cats finished 1–17, with their lone win being an overtime victory over the Saskatchewan Roughriders.

 2004 was significantly stronger for McManus, as was his team.
 For the second time in his career, McManus threw for over 5,000 yards despite turning 39 early in the season.
 The Tiger-Cats shocked the Canadian football world by finishing 9–8–1, an accomplishment amazing enough for rookie head coach Greg Marshall to be named coach of the year and McManus to receive the Rogers-AT&T Fan Choice Award, sharing it with Anthony Calvillo.
+McManus became the third player in CFL history to reach 50,000 passing yards.
 In Hamilton's sole playoff game, they lost the East Semi-Final to rivals Toronto 24–6.

 The Tiger-Cats were unable to build on their 2004 success, and in the 2005 season finished in the league's basement at 5–13, with a defense that allowed 583 points.
 McManus threw for 2,544 yards and eleven touchdowns with a quarterback rating of 67.1, and spent time on the bench in favor of Khari Jones, Marcus Brady, and the unknown Kevin Eakin who all took snaps.

 Final season and retirement

 After the 93rd Grey Cup, McManus was traded to the newly crowned league champion Edmonton Eskimos in a package that included as the centerpiece Edmonton quarterback Jason Maas.
 This was the first time McManus had ever been traded in his career and his second go-round with Edmonton.
 On March 31, 2006, McManus was traded for the second time in his career, this time to the Calgary Stampeders.
-Edmonton received a third round draft pick in the 2006 CFL Draft in return.
+Edmonton received a third round draft pick in the 2006 CFL draft in return.
 For the 2006 season, he served as backup and mentor to Stampeders' starting quarterback Henry Burris.
 He announced his retirement from playing football on April 2, 2007.
 He was quickly snapped up by TSN as an analyst for CFL game broadcasts for the 2007 season.
 He was inducted into the Canadian Football Hall of Fame in 2011.

+McManus is first in Hamilton Tiger-Cats franchise history in career passing yards (33,841), pass attempts (4,257), completions (2,368) and touchdown passes (164). second in Tiger-Cats history in passing yards in a single game (525), fourth all-time in CFL career passing yards (53,255).

 Coaching career

-McManus began working as a guest coach with the Tiger-Cats during 2008 CFL season training camp and signed on as a coaching consultant in July to assist offensive co-ordinator Marcel Bellefeuille and work with the quarterbacks.
-Danny was also formerly the head U.S. scout for the Ti-Cats.
+McManus began working as a guest coach with the Tiger-Cats during 2008 CFL season training camp and signed on as a coaching consultant in July to assist offensive coordinator Marcel Bellefeuille and work with the quarterbacks.